babel/minify/docs/tests.md

 ### Updating fixtures

-Fixtures are auto updateable like jest's snapshots.
+Fixtures are auto updatable like jest's snapshots.
 It is possible to either update all fixtures of a particular plugin or of all plugins using the `--update-fixtures` option.
 Updating a fixture means updating the `expected.js` file of a fixture.

 To update fixtures of a particular plugin,